Marylebone is one of the swankiest neighbourhoods in London.

 A hopper is a Sri Lankan bowl-shaped pancake, often served with an egg.
 Whilst this might not sound the most extravagant of dishes, the way ‘Hoppers’ have perfected it is genuinely remarkable.

 The highlight of Hoppers is the ‘family style’ concept they promote.
 For £35 per person, your table can enjoy a feast of the delights Hoppers has to offer.
-This is the perfect (in my humble opinion) way to enjoy this extraordinary food.
+This is the perfect (in our humble opinions) way to enjoy this extraordinary food.

 Just a three-minute walk from Oxford Circus underground station sits Kintan, London’s favourite Japanese BBQ.

 You might be shocked to see a restaurant where you cook for yourself, making it to a list of the best restaurants, Marylebone.
 Whilst we appreciate grilling your own food at the dinner table isn’t for everyone, the atmosphere and excellent produce at Kintan make it all worthwhile.

 Kintan offers two options where ordering is concerned.
 First, each item can be requested separately, allowing guests to perfect their combination of meat, seafood and vegetables.